AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems.md

 # Economy Systems

+## Disclaimer

+* Recommend to use in-game currencies and not the real-world currencies.
+It is far more difficult to make players into spending more real money than the in-game ones.

+## Models

 * Willingness-to-Pay Prediction (Use BayesianLinearRegression or BayesianQuantileLinearRegression.
 Gives uncertainty estimates.)

 * Dynamic Pricing For In-Game Currencies (Use TD Actor-Critic + Diagonal Gaussian Policy + Tanh activation outputs to multiply with base cost and then add with the base cost to get new effective cost.)